MarkusBordihn/BOs-Mods-Optimizer/README.md

 ![Mods Optimizer: Mods][logo]

-Mods Optimizer is a collection of Minecraft Forge server-side Mod which automatically adjust specific settings on the server to allow a more balanced TPS/FPS.
-The goal of this mod is to allow a smoother experience on a server with several (=> 180) Mods.

 ## Please read before using ⚠️

 This mod is renaming / moving your mod files, for this reason it is important that you have regular